carayijinzou/Second_site/content/home/experience.md

   description = """
   Responsibilities include:

-  * Worked with company founders to plan, model, and create web and mobile apps using Wordpress, Airtable, and Zapier.
+  * Worked with company founders to plan, model, and create web apps using Wordpress, Airtable, and Zapier.
   """
 [[experience]]
   title = "Undergraduate Research Mentor"